-- Demonstrate understanding of the theory and practice of compiling company financial statements. - Demonstrate understanding of the theory and practice of accounting for business combinations in Australia. - Demonstrate understanding of the theory and practice of consolidation accounting in Australia (AASB 127/AASB 10). - Demonstrate understanding of accounting for associated companies using equity accounting under AASB 128. - Demonstrate understanding of the theory and practice related to accounting for tangible and intangible assets.
+- Demonstrate understanding of the theory and practice of compiling company financial statements. - Demonstrate understanding of the theory and practice of accounting for business combinations in Australia. - Demonstrate understanding of the theory and practice of consolidation accounting in Australia (AASB 127/AASB 10). - Demonstrate understanding of accounting for associated companies using equity accounting under AASB 128. - Demonstrate understanding of the theory and practice related to accounting for tangible non-current assets, including revaluations and impairment losses.

-- Class test
+- Class tests

-- Report

-- · Assessed coursework
+- Assessed coursework

 - Final Examination